amcnulty/RPS_Multiplayer/README.md

 This game uses a Firebase database for creating the network aspect of the game.
 This allows two users to log in and play rounds versus each other live from any web browser.
 I have added a link to the Firebase documentation at the bottom of this readme.

 ## Objectives
-1. Create a game of rock paper scissors.
+1. Create a game of rock paper scissors lizard Spock.
 2. Make the game a two player network game.
 3. Have the game track the users wins and losses as they are playing.
 4. Add chat functionality to the game so users can send messages to one another.